 In addition, per guidance from the FSIS issued in 2018, under the personal use exemption, a person may purchase livestock from a farm or ranch and then slaughter it onsite using the farm or ranch facilities or equipment.
 The criteria are:

 - If a person purchases livestock and uses the on-site facilities without assistance from the seller, then the activity remains personal use.

 - If the seller participates in the slaughter or processing activity, then the facility owner is subject to the custom [slaughter] exempt criteria.

-States can adopt their own standards for custom and on-farm slaughter but they must be at least as strict as the federal guidelines.
-The state-by-state chart has greater detail on the laws regarding custom and on-farm slaughter in each state.
+States can adopt their own standards for custom slaughter facility and personal use exemption but they must be at least as strict as the federal guidelines.
+The state-by-state chart has greater detail on the laws regarding custom slaughter facility and personal use exemption in each state.